 What To Do To Get Vaccine

-The Delta Variant of COVID-19 spread rapidly and the Omicron Variant spread even more quickly.
+The Delta Variant of COVID-19 spread rapidly and the Omicron Variants spread even more quickly.
 Getting the vaccine and then the booster when eligible is the best way to keep from getting the virus & going to the hospital.

-Anyone 5 and up can now get a vaccine.
+Anyone can now get a vaccine.
 COVID-19 vaccines are safe, effective and 100% free.
 Sign up for your appointment today and join the millions who are putting an end to this pandemic.

 Some websites to help find vaccines: